hosking/persistence/proposals/simple-transactions/Overview.md

 ### Evaluation

-Existing languages do not generally support transactions directly, so this remains an are for development.
+Existing languages do not generally support transactions directly, so this remains an area for development.

 (EBM)